rolk/rolk.github.io/_posts/2015-04-20-slurm-cluster.md

 EOF
 {% endhighlight %}

 The main configuration file is where we setup how the cluster should behave.
-Notable options here are `proctrack/cgroup` to have SLURM use a cgroup to put the jobs in, and `sched\backfill` which indicates that the system should try to run several jobs to keep full utilization.
+Notable options here are `proctrack/cgroup` to have SLURM use a cgroup to put the jobs in, and `sched/backfill` which indicates that the system should try to run several jobs to keep full utilization.

 Queues in SLURM are called "partitions".
 A set of nodes can be shared between partitions, or they can belong exclusively to only one.
 Each partition have a priority in case a node is covered by more than one.

 We'll set up three partitions, which all contains the one node that is the computation server.

+Limitations to the cluster in SLURM is set up using "associations", which are tuples of: (cluster, account, user, partition) with some properties attached.
+When we add an association, we say that the user can submit a job to this queue (partition), charging the CPU time to that project (account).
+Use `sacctmgr show assoc format=account,user,partition` to see the current list.

+Unfortunately, associations are hierarchial in the order listed above, meaning that we cannot grant access to a partition for an entire account, but must do it per-user.
+From version 15.08 and out we should be able to use an orthogonal "quality of service" property to specify the priorities, but in the current version 2.6, it cannot preempt jobs into standby, only cancellation.
+Thus, for now, we set PreemptType to partition_prio which means that the priority of the queue is used.

+To have the cluster only accept submissions to queues that have been explicitly allowed, we set `AccountingStorageEnforce=limits`.

 {% highlight sh %}
 sudo touch /etc/slurm-llnl/slurm.conf